 Cranberry Brie Pull Apart Bread is such a FUN holiday appetizer that everyone will be grabbing for!
 This pull apart bread with brie is made with a big loaf of sourdough or French boule, a wheel of brie cheese, cranberry sauce, pecans, and butter and is simply irresistible.

-When it comes to new holiday recipes, I’m all about the appetizers and the desserts/cookies.
-Yes, I love cooking beef tenderloin and prime rib, but those recipes are tried and true, and we don’t tend to stray from the classics.
-Plus, those would recipes cost a lot of money to test…ha!
+When it comes to new holiday recipes, I'm all about the appetizers and the desserts/cookies.
+Yes, I love cooking beef tenderloin and prime rib, but those recipes are tried and true, and we don't tend to stray from the classics.
+Cranberry Brie Pull Apart Bread is definitely going to become a staple!

 I seriously love holiday appetizers and the hardest thing about them is deciding which one to make.
 Usually I can't decide if it's going to be Sausage Stuffed Mushrooms or Chipotle Cranberry Meatballs, but now I know it's definitely going to be this Cranberry Brie Pull Apart Bread!

 This recipe is really so easy to make.
 To start, you'll cut the loaf of bread (preferably a round loaf) vertically and then horizontally to create approximately 1-inch cubes of bread.